labstreaminglayer/App-BlackrockTimestamps/README.md

 See the `cbpy` folder for a Python script that is compatible with Cerebus / Neuroport firmware 7.5.x via CereLink's cbpy.

-See the `cbsdk_6.05_Win` folder for a C++ application that is compatible with Cerebus / Neuroport firmware 6.05 via cbsdk targeting that platform, for Windows only.
+See the `cbsdk_Win` folder for a C++ application that is compatible with Cerebus / Neuroport firmware via cbsdk, for Windows only.